MAIF/arta/docs/pages/a_simple_example.md

 course -- Age is known and speaks french --> course_french course -- Their age is unknown --> course_senior
 course -- Their language is not French --> course_international
-meal -- fa:fa-envelope send an email to the cook --> cook
+meal -- fa:fa-envelope Send an email to the cook --> cook

 ```